mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri**: Yes, in a sense, the mind is connected with your breath and body.
 So, sometimes when your mind is very agitated and very unrestful, uneasy, it's pretty hard to breathe smoothly.
 But sometimes breath is connected with the body, and also nerves; well, many ways.
 And also sometimes, circumstances, environment.
 So, we have to check.
 Okay?

-**Question**: Check what?
+**Same person**: Check what?

 **Katagiri**: *[Laughing.]* Check what.
 Your body; and also your mind.

 For instance, if you sit [zazen](glossary#zazen) *[strain in voice]* too hard, like this – you can't breathe.
 Or if you sit down like this, also you cannot breathe smoothly.
 Or even though you are straight, if you have too much tension on your chin, or your shoulder, you cannot breathe; immediately, it influences your breath.
-So you have to check: your body, your posture, and also mind.
+So you have to check: your body, your posture, and also your mind.

 Is that okay?